The Quality of the Affection, Part Two

-of the story of Ezra Pound’s mistress, Olga Rudge, by Lloyd Lynford.
-Below is the second and final installment.
+The second and final installment of the story of Olga Rudge, Ezra Pound’s mistress, by Lloyd Lynford.
+Read the first part here.

 All the mourners had left Hidden Nest and Olga had picked up as best she could.
 She was alone, afraid of going to sleep.
 For company, she turned on the reel-to-reel and listened to some of the recordings of the Cantos she had coaxed Ezra into making in his last months.
 It had been a diversion to keep him occupied, to remind him of who he still was.
 But Olga was shaken by Ezra’s disembodied voice filling the front room – as he read, she began filing away the last lists and daily schedules.
 All his meals, his medicines, the dosages, how much he’d slept, she’d written it all down on sheets of lined paper.
 Olga didn’t notice the hours passing, or that she’d been dozing, her head in her folded arms on the small table, but she awoke startled and Ezra was calling to her: